About One-Community Consulting

 |Foster 360 degree community dialogue|

 We accomplish our goals through our in-house and extended network of knowledge leaders with dedicated social mission.
-We are all in this together, operate from finite resources, and have the opportunity to inspire change while improving the triple bottom line.
+We are all in this together, operate from finite resources, and have the opportunity to inspire change while improving the triple bottom line for community and economic development.

 As we work to accomplish your goals we also steward the next generation of social enterprise.
 Too often communities function through a silo’d approach with limited support for those desiring to learn, grow and play within their own neighborhoods.
 It is our goal to empower not only organizations, but also those desiring to give back while pursuing their own career.
 That’s why we’re committed to working with our partner “incubation stewards” to leverage further resources, impact greatest change and offer peer coaching for our social entrepreneur associates.